CALIPSO-project/SPINacc/README.md

 model and the simulation setup.
 The number of clusters which are a tradeoff between computation demand and ML performance.
 Task 1 helps you to decide on the number of clusters.
 Task 1 produces the figure ‘dist_all.png’ which shows the sum of distance for different numbers of clusters, i.e. using different Ks.
 The default maximum number of Ks being tested is 9, you can set higher values if needed using config[11] in MLacc.def.
-* Task 2 prepares the data for the ML training in task 3 which is saved in the ‘dirdef’ folder (config[7]=1).
+* Task 2 prepares the data for [now] the ML training in task 3 and [final use] for the generation of pixel-level ORCHIDEE simulations which is saved in the ‘dirdef’ folder (config[7]=1).
-* Task 3 performs the ML training based on the data prepared by task 2 and write the state variables into a template of a restart file of ORCHIDEE.
+* Task 3 performs the ML training based on the data prepared by task 2 and write the state variables into restart files for global simulations with ORCHIDEE.
-* Task 4 visualizes the performance of the ML in task 3, Two kinds of evaluations are designed: (1) the evaluation for global pixels (config[15]=0) which is designed for the use by developers; (2) the leave-one-cross-validation (LOOCV) for training sites (config[15]=1) which is the default case which evaluates the performance of the ML training, It is time consuming.
+* Task 4 visualizes the performance of the ML in task 3.
+Two kinds of evaluations are designed: (1) the evaluation for global pixels (config[15]=0) which is designed for the use by developers; (2) the leave-one-cross-validation (LOOCV) for training sites (config[15]=1) which is the default case which evaluates the performance of the ML training, It is time consuming.
 * Task 5 creates new forcing/restart files with selected pixels only.
 The data is aligned uniformly across the globe and stored on the new global pseudo-grid.

 ### HOW TO SPECIFY THE INPUT DATA / SIMULATIONS: